Axway/amplify-central/content/en/docs/amplify_relnotes/20211031_ampc_agents_relnotes.md

 The following agent issues are fixed in this update:

 * **Traceability connectivity connection failed, too many colons in address**.
-Previously when using a proxy to send transaction to platform, the agent was not able to parse properly the proxy url (`TRACEABILITY_PROXYURL`).
-Now the traceability agent can correctly connect to the Amplify platform using a proxy.
+Previously, when using a proxy to send a transaction to the platform, the agent was not able to parse the proxy url (`TRACEABILITY_PROXYURL`) properly.
+Now, the Traceability Agent can correctly connect to the Amplify platform using a proxy.
-* **Discovery agent fail when using environment owned by team**.
-Previously when an environment associated to discovery agent is owned by a team, the agent was not able to unmarshall it.
-Now the Discovery agent can use both owned environment or not owned environment.
+* **Discovery Agent fails when using an environment owned by a team**.
+Previously, when an environment associated to Discovery Agent is owned by a team, the agent was not able to unmarshall it.
+Now, the Discovery Agent can use both an owned environment and a not owned environment.
 * **Amplify Gateway helm installation Private key and Public key transposed in amplify-agents-keys secret**.
-Previously when installing the Amplify Gateway agents with the helm charts, public and private key were intervened.
+Previously, when installing the Amplify Gateway agents with the helm charts, public and private keys were intervened.
 Now public and private key are correctly stored in the secret storage.

 ## Known limitations